Azdaroth/Azdaroth.github.io/source/_posts/2017-05-27-ember-tips-testing-outgoing-http-requests.markdown

 For dealing with HTTP requests and/or implementing a backend mock, <a href="https://github.com/samselikoff/ember-cli-mirage" target="_blank">ember-cli-mirage</a> addon is a great choice.
 The setup is beyond the scope of this article, but if you happen to not be familiar with `ember-cli-mirage`, I highly recommend reading the <a href="http://www.ember-cli-mirage.com" target="_blank">docs</a> which are very clear about the setup and its features.

 Let's assume that we have a proper route generated for the signup, let it be a `signup` route, a corresponding `signup` controller already handling a logic for the registration in one of its actions and that we have a `User` model with `email` and `password` attributes.
-Our scenario will be pretty simple: we want to make sure that after filling in `email` and `password` fields and clicking the `submit` button the request will be sent to `/api/users` with the right params.
+Our scenario will be pretty simple: we want to make sure that after filling in `email` and `password` fields and clicking the `submit` button the request will be performed to `/api/users` with the right params.
 Here's our test for the signup feature:

 ``` javascript my-awesome-app/tests/acceptance/sign-up.js
 /* global server */